agdavid/agdavid.github.io/_posts/2016-05-19-my_first_rails_app_allergyfree_meals.markdown

   </span>
 </p>

 My first Rails application is AllergyFree Meals (AFM), a web application that helps you find delicious and healthy recipes contributed by a community of allergy-conscious users.
 All code is publicly available at [GitHub](https://github.com/agdavid/allergy-free-meals-rails-application).
-Checkout a video walkthrough of AFM above, and and overview of the development process below.
+Checkout a video walkthrough of AFM above, and overview of the development process below.
 Enjoy!

 **Inspiration for AllergyFree Meals**
 Cooking is one of the daily experiences I really enjoy - it is family-centric, relaxing, but also builds up with excitment to the point of eating!
 However, with a sibling managing celiac disease and a nephew severely allergic to five of the "big eight" allergens, I am also trying to make sure that dining experiences as a family are always inclusive and allergy conscious.
 AFM aims to help us eat smart, eat delicious, but also eat allergy-free.